Deinacrida heteracantha

-Deinacrida heteracantha, also known as the Little Barrier giant wētā or wētāpunga (Maori: wētāpunga), is a wētā in the order Orthoptera and family Anostostomatidae.
-It is endemic to New Zealand, where it survived only on Little Barrier Island, although it has been translocated to some other predator-free island conservation areas.
-This very large flightless wētā mainly feeds at night, but is also active during the day, when it can be found above ground in vegetation.
+Deinacrida heteracantha, also known as the Little Barrier giant wētā or wētāpunga (Māori: wētāpunga), is a wētā in the order Orthoptera and family Anostostomatidae.
+It is endemic to New Zealand, where it survived only on Hauturu (Little Barrier Island).
+This very large flightless wētā mainly feeds at night, when it can be found above ground in vegetation.
 It has been classified as vulnerable by the IUCN due to ongoing population declines and restricted distribution.
+Its NZTCS threat classification was changed to "Threatened - Nationally increasing" in 2022 because it has been successfully translocated to seven predator-free islands.

+Taxonomy

+Deinacrida heteracantha was first described by Scottish zoologist Adam White in 1842.
+William Colenso described the species as Hemideina gigantea in 1882; a name which was later brought into synonymy with D. heteracantha.
+The holotype that Colenso used, collected in 1839, is the oldest known entomological specimen of a New Zealand species located in New Zealand.